 It’s also worth considering some of the other benefits that come with regular employment.
 For starters, gig workers have no unemployment insurance.
 If your employer-client decides to terminate the agreement, you lose the income and have no guaranteed wage while you scramble to replace your earnings.

 Retirement planning is another area where freelancers can be at a disadvantage, since they don’t have access to employer-sponsored pensions or 401(k) plans.
 Similarly, gig workers are on their own to pay for health insurance.
 While access has been helped by the Affordable Care Act, you don’t have the same financial leverage that company employees get by being part of a pool that can bargain with insurance providers.

-Ultimately, whether a gig economy job is right for you will depend on how well it fits your ideal lifestyle and keeps your financial risks to a comfortable level.
+Ultimately, whether a gig economy job is right for you depends on how well it fits your ideal lifestyle and keeps your financial risks at a comfortable level.
 But assuming you can still pay your bills, maintain insurance coverages and fund your retirement, this new economy could be tailor-made for you.

 Have you tried earning money with gig work?
 How has your experience been?
 Let us know in the comments.